watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 > **Location:** Starmaker Production Lobby

-**Tomoya:** (I finished brainstorming for my personalized costume, so I brought all the sheets here but...)
+**Tomoya:** (I finished brainstorming for my personalized outfit, so I brought all the sheets here but...)

 Hibiki-senpai's not here, huh...
 Maybe I should've just called him upfront on WholeHands.